Growing Swiss Chard

 Feed and Water Your Swiss Chard

-When your Swiss chard plants reach 5 inches in height, start feeding them every 2 weeks with a water soluble plant food like Miracle-Gro® Water Soluble All Purpose Plant Food.
+When your Swiss chard plants reach 5 inches in height, start feeding them every 7 days with a water soluble plant food like Miracle-Gro® Performance Organics® Edibles Plant Nutrition.
 Water frequently enough to keep the soil moist.
 Weed aggressively.
 Spreading a 3-inch layer of mulch around your plants will help maintain soil moisture and curb weed growth.
 Mulch is especially important in warmer climates, as high summer temperatures and dry air encourages Swiss chard to go to seed.

 Harvest Your Bounty